European shares at record high on China plan to cut tariffs on some U.S. imports

 China said on Thursday it plans to halve tariffs on some U.S. goods, which could help improve negotiating conditions for a second phase of a trade deal after the signing of a Phase 1 agreement between the two countries earlier this year.

-The initial agreement had signaled no further escalation in a prolonged trade war which had severely hampered global economic growth.
+The initial agreement had signalled no further escalation in a prolonged trade war which had severely hampered global economic growth.

-In Europe, China-sensitive basic resources .SXPP and automobile .SXAP subindexes rose 1.8% and 1%, respectively.
+In Europe, China-sensitive basic resources and automobile subindexes rose 1.8% and 1%, respectively.

-France’s third-biggest bank Societe Generale SA (SOGN.PA) rose 0.5% after reporting a stronger capital position in its fourth-quarter results.
+France’s third-biggest bank Societe Generale SA rose 0.5% after reporting a stronger capital position in its fourth-quarter results.
+(Reporting by Ambar Warrick in Bengaluru; Editing by Shounak Dasgupta)